gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Class Field Theory** by *J.S.
 Milne*: This is good for learning local class field theory from the perspective of Galois cohomology.
 I have read parts of Chapter I, II, III and V. It is freely [available online](https://www.jmilne.org/math/CourseNotes/cft.html).
   * **Primes of the Form $x^2 + ny^2$** by *D. Cox*: For a working knowledge of the important results of global class field theory I should read this as per [this advice](https://mathoverflow.net/a/6940/).
 * **Algebraic Number Theory: Papers from the conference held at the University of Sussex (Sep 1 - Sep 17, 1965)** edited by *J. W. S. Cassels and A. Fröhlich*: The reference for most of the advanced topics in algebraic number theory.
 Contains Tate's doctoral thesis.

-*I don't know why any proof of quadratic reciprocity makes me feel uncomfortable.*

-## Langlands Program ##

   * **Fourier analysis on number fields** by *D. Ramakrishnan and R. J. Valenza*: to read.
 It is an introduction to number theory organized around John Tate’s Ph.D. thesis.
 Tate's thesis, [loosely speaking](https://math.stackexchange.com/questions/25090/), laid the foundations for the Langlands program. ([review](https://www.ams.org/journals/bull/2000-37-03/S0273-0979-00-00872-7/S0273-0979-00-00872-7.pdf))

-* **A First Course in Modular Forms** by *F. Diamond and J. Shurman*: to read.
-This book explains a result called the Modularity Theorem (Taniyama–Shimura conjecture).
-The modularity theorem is a [special case](https://math.stackexchange.com/questions/55449/) of the Langlands program.

 * **Automorphic Representations and L-Functions for the General Linear Group: Vol 1 and 2** by *D. Goldfeld and J. Hundley*: to read.
-The purpose of this book is to provide an elementary yet extremely rigorous exposition of the theory of cuspidal automorphic representations and L-functions for the general linear group in a textbook form that can be understood by the beginning graduate student with minimal background in representation theory. ([review](https://pdfs.semanticscholar.org/f68f/8759f764e7c8ea3969c663c14d3c8186b17c.pdf))
+The purpose of this book is to provide an elementary yet extremely rigorous exposition of the theory of cuspidal automorphic representations and L-functions for the general linear group in a textbook form that can be understood by the beginning graduate student with minimal background in representation theory.
+Modern research in the theory of automorphic representations and L-functions is largely focused in the direction of the Langlands program. ([review](https://pdfs.semanticscholar.org/f68f/8759f764e7c8ea3969c663c14d3c8186b17c.pdf))

-* **Modular Forms and Fermat's Last Theorem: Papers from the conference held at Boston University (Aug 9 - Aug 18, 1995)** edited by *G. Cornell, J. H. Silverman, and G. Stevens*: to read. see Chapter VI.
+*I don't know why any proof of quadratic reciprocity makes me feel uncomfortable.*

 ## Arithmetic Geometry ##